Starstone

 Starstone is a fantasy role-playing adventure published by Northern Sages in 1982.
+Supposedly a "universal" adventure that could be used with any role-playing system, Starstone was an effort to create an unlicensed Dungeons & Dragons adventure.

 Description

 Starstone is a fantasy campaign setting that the publisher claimed could be used with any set of role-playing rules such as Dungeons & Dragons or RuneQuest.
 Reviewer Robert Hulston disagreed, calling this claim "a thinly veiled disguise, for Starstone seems to have been designed primarily for use with the D&D game universe."

-The book is divided into an introductory adventure and two scenarios that are all set in Starstone County, a troubled region that includes several villages, a goblin dungeon, a dwarven mine, and a dragon's lair.
+The book is divided into an introductory adventure and two scenarios that are all set in Starstone County, a troubled region that includes multiple villages, a dungeon inhabited by goblins, a mine run by dwarves, and the lair of a dragon.

 Introduction: "Strange Goings on at Longbottom Down"

 The adventurers are hired as caravan guards, but due to a broken bridge, the caravan is forced to divert to the village of Longbottom Down.
 The next morning, the caravan owner is missing, and the adventurers must find him.

 Chapter 1: "Sardkirk"

 The adventurers, having proven their worth, are hired to investigate disappearances near the village of Sardkirk.
 They find the main threat to be goblins in the nearby caverns of Broch.